xmegan10/landing-page/README.md

 # landing-page
 In this project, I created a landing page using CSS and Flexbox.
 The landing page design was provided by The Odin Project as part of a project.

-I learned how to display certain HTML elements as flex items, st a flex direction, justify their contents, and various other Flexbox elements.
+I learned how to display certain HTML elements, such as flex items, a flex direction, justifing their contents, and various other Flexbox elements.